grantwinney/blog/content/posts/call-an-async-method-from-a-synchronous-one/index.md

 summary: Writing async code whenever possible is great, but how do we do it when we're stuck with legacy (and very synchronous) code?
 tags:
-- Surviving WinForms
+- surviving-winforms
-- Async
+- async
-- Multithreading
+- threading
-- Coding
+- coding
 title: How to call an async method from a synchronous one, without deadlocking
 ---
 The async/await model introduced with [C# 5.0](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-version-history#c-version-50) (over a decade ago) is probably one of the best things added to the language, right up there with LINQ (introduced a few years earlier in [C# 3.0](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-version-history#c-version-30)).
 In the last few years, as I've read up more on async/await and understand it better, I try to implement it where I reasonably can.
 In fresh code, like a new API or a side project, that's relatively easy.
 Not so much in older code.